 The original tuk-tuks were all about being able to transport goods around town using a three-wheeled lightweight vehicle.
-Today in many parts of the world, this is still very true as tuk-tuks are not just used for passenger travel but also used to transport other goods and provide other services.
-Some of them are even turned into food trucks to sell food and other things.
+Today in many parts of the world, this is still very true as tuk-tuks are used for passenger travel and transport other goods and provide other services.
+Some of them are even turned into food trucks to sell food.

 Tuk-tuk drivers, especially those in mainly tourist areas with no meters on the Tuk-tuk, are notorious for overcharging foreigners who do not know or understand their transport’s fair price.
-To make sure you do not get overcharged, it is best if you can clearly understand the fair price you are paying for your Tuk-tuk ride.
+To ensure you do not get overcharged, it is best to clearly understand the fair price you are paying for your Tuk-tuk ride.

 Fact 11- Tuk Tuks have become a kind of protest vehicle in Bagdad.

-Lisbon, Portugal has self-proclaimed themselves the E-Tuk Capital of the world as their tuk-tuks are now electric and pollution-free.
+Lisbon, Portugal, has self-proclaimed itself the E-Tuk Capital of the world as their tuk-tuks are now electric and pollution-free.
 They have E-Tuk tours that you can take around Lisbon.
 To find out more about these E-Tuk tours, you can click here.

 Fact 13 – Many newer models in Cambodia are using LPG fuels.

-Fact 14 – This is a way for many to earn their livelihood
+Fact 14 – Driving a Tuk-Tuk is a way for many to earn their livelihood.

-For many of us, when we are driving around in a Tuk-tuk, we may forget that this is their only way to earn an income for many of the drivers.
-Having spoken to many Tuk-tuk drivers in Cambodia, they may have come from a low-income family, so they had no chance to go to high school and much less college.
+When driving around in a Tuk-tuk, many of us may forget that this is the only way to earn an income for many drivers.
+Having spoken to many Tuk-tuk drivers in Cambodia, I know they may have come from low-income families, so they had no chance to attend high school and much less college.
 For them to own and operate their small business of having a Tuk-tuk helps them and their families.

-Fact 15 – It is a great way to see a city.
+Fact 15 – A Tuk-tuk is a great way to see a city.

-Tuk-tuks offer a great way to be able to see a city up close and personal.
-It is so much more interesting to be in an open car and to be able to see the sites, sounds, and even smells of a city than to be in a closed vehicle.
-I realize that many prefer a closed vehicle, but I feel to really see a city, it is best if you can always see it up close and personal like in a Tuk-tuk.
+Tuk-tuks offer a great way to see a city up close and personal.
+It is much more interesting to be in an open car and to be able to see the sights, sounds, and even smells of a city than to be in a closed vehicle.
+I realize that many prefer a closed vehicle, but to see a city, it is best to always see it up close and personal, like in a Tuk-tuk.

-The E-Tuks are now in 32 states and 86 cities, but are not yet in every state and city.
-Since Tuk-tuks are open and not a closed vehicle, they are usually better suited for warmer instead of colder climates or used mainly in the summertime in some areas of the United States.
+The E-Tuks are now in 32 states and 86 cities but are not yet in every state and city.
+Since Tuk-tuks are open and not closed vehicles, they are usually better suited for warmer instead of colder climates or used mainly in the summertime in some areas of the United States.

 As of 2015, E-Tuks is now legal in the streets in the United States.
-The E-Tuks made by E-Tuks in Colorado were able to pass all the USA standards to allow them on the streets.
+The E-Tuks made by E-Tuks in Colorado could pass all the USA standards to allow them on the streets.

 Fact 18 – Tuk-tuks can go very fast.

-Matt Everard says he purchased the 1971 Bangkok modeled Tuk-tuk one night after being drunk as he was so impressed with a recent Tuk-tuk ride he had in Bangkok, Thailand.
-Since that time, he has spent countless hours working on the vehicle and getting it ready to go at higher speeds than originally made for.
+Matt Everard says he purchased the 1971 Bangkok-modeled Tuk-tuk one night after being drunk as he was so impressed with a recent Tuk-tuk ride he had in Bangkok, Thailand.
+Since then, he has spent countless hours working on the vehicle and getting it ready to go at higher speeds than originally made for.

-Matt Everard is now in the Guinness World Record books as having had the fastest Tuk-tuk in the world.
+Matt Everard is now in the Guinness World Record books, having had the fastest Tuk-tuk in the world.
 You can read the article by the BBC entitled Tuk-tuk world land speed record holder ‘over the moon by clicking here.